metamn/beat/code/pages/democratization-of-design/democratization-of-design.md

 Our new tools first of all has to teach people how to design.
 To realize what they really want is not to throw another slider and two gradients with a killer hero on a canvas, but to deliver a message.

-We should come up with design wizzards framing the everyday designers' urge and push into creating usable content first then let the rampage happen, in a coordinated way, when these newly found design flamethrowers &mdash; we call components &mdash; are put in practice.
+We should come up with design wizards framing the everyday designers' urge and push into creating usable content first then let the rampage happen, in a coordinated way, when these newly found design flamethrowers &mdash; we call components &mdash; are put in practice.

 The winners in this race will be companies who educate their users, force them to stick to best practices, and after the basics are set up unleash their users with novel, AI based components instead of drowning them with sliders, heroes and hamburger menus again.